 - The Bulgarian split squat creates instability, which recruits smaller stabilizing muscles.

 Hold a dumbbell in each hand and stand about a foot in front of a bench.
 Place one foot, laces down, on a bench.
 Brace your core and squat down until both of your legs bend to 90 degrees.
 You can squat down a little further, but don’t let your knee touch the floor.
 Hold this down position for a beat and then drive back up.

 The leg press doesn’t have you load your torso with weight and your back braces against a pad, which gives you more driving force.
 As a result, you can load this exercise up with more weight relative to most leg exercises.
 This factor makes the leg press a great accessory to getting bigger and stronger thighs.
-It’s also safer as you can rack the sled simply but turning the handles in and out.
-As a bonus, you can more quickly load and unload the leg press, making it useful for drop sets.
-You can perform a high-rep set, strip the plates, do another set, strip the plates, and so forth.
+It’s also safer as you can rack the sled simply by turning the handles in and out.
+As a bonus, you can load and unload the leg press more quickly, making it useful for drop sets.
+You can perform a high-rep set, strip the weight plates, do another set, strip the plates, and so forth.

 Benefits of the Leg Press

 - You can press heavier weights with just your legs.

 - The leg press allows you to essentially perform a squat but without the weight bearing down on your spine or torso.

 - This is a great movement for high-rep sets and drop sets.

 How to Do the Leg Press